MarcusOy/orciu.ch/README.md

 ## Stack

 I used [Next.js](https://nextjs.org/) to be able to host for free on [Vercel](https://vercel.com) with no extra hassle.
-For storage of the redirection urls, I used [Supabase](https://supabase.io/), a free, open-sourced Firebase alternative.
-Within the code, you can see an api endpoint and api key, but no worries, this key grants 'anon' access only (read only privilages).
+For storage of the redirection urls, there is a json file containing them at `./data/links.json`.

 ## Examples